-Of those who played a role in the conspiracy of the 20th of July, none have suffered as thoroughgoing a vilification as Friedrich Fromm.
-After 1945, and the slow return to normal life in the ruined Germany, Stauffenberg, Olbricht and others came to enjoy varying degrees of approval, but in the public mind, Generaloberst Fromm remained what the Nazis had declared him to be, a dishonourable coward.
-Appeals by former comrades to clear Fromm’s name fell on deaf ears.
-It was obvious, however, that reasons of expediency were paramount, as if the shaky consensus on which the new Germany stayed afloat might be punctured by too great a concern for the truth.
-Fortunately, since 2005, and the publication of Kroener’s biography, a fuller picture has begun to emerge, one more to the credit of this much-maligned man.
+Of those who played a role in the events of the 20th of July, none have suffered as thoroughgoing a vilification as Friedrich Fromm.
+While Stauffenberg, Olbricht and others came to enjoy varying degrees of approval after 1945, Generaloberst Fromm remained in the public mind what the Nazis had declared him to be, a dishonourable coward.
+It seemed only too obvious that Fromm had acted as he did that fateful night merely to prevent his own contacts to the circles of resistance from becoming known.
+Fortunately, since 2005, and the publication of the biography of Fromm by Bernhard R. Kroener, a fuller picture has begun to emerge, one more to the credit of this much-maligned man.

 It is only after 1936, when certain Nazi policies met with Fromm’s professional disapproval, that anything like distance towards the regime can be detected.
 Hitler had begun to force the pace of re-militarisation, and Fromm’s calculations led him to foresee an unfavourable outcome.
 The subordination of the manufacturing sector to military procurement targets, he warned, would lead to either the collapse of the national economy or a premature engagement in war.
 But in 1939, when his prediction came true, and Germany started a war it was ill-prepared for, Fromm committed his prodigious energies to plugging the holes, and succeeded brilliantly.

 Late in 1941, when the German invasion of Russia began to slow down, Fromm raised his voice once more.
-Like few others, Fromm was able to assess the position of the thousands of supply items that enable an army to keep fighting.
-Contrary to Hitler’s rhetoric, he now warned, the Russian war machine was superior to the German, and the advance in the East could not be maintained.
+Like few others, the Generaloberst was able to assess the position of the thousands of supply items that enable an army to keep fighting.
+Contrary to Hitler’s rhetoric, he now warned, the Russian war machine was superior to the German and the advance in the East could not be maintained.
 His warning was ignored.
 A year later, in the autumn of 1942, Fromm managed to present an updated, and even more pessimistic, analysis, this time to Hitler in person.
 Fromm told the dictator that the war could not be won.
-The only rational course of action was for Hitler to leave the fighting to his generals and devote himself to the task of negotiating a peace agreement.
+The only rational course of action was for Hitler to relinquish operational command, leave the fighting to his generals and devote himself to the task of negotiating a peace agreement.

-Very few individuals ever found the courage to speak the truth to Hitler.
+Very few individuals found the courage to speak the truth to Hitler.
 On the military side, Fromm was one of the first, and probably the best-informed, to take that risk.
 There was no positive result, but it is to Fromm’s credit that he tried.
-Ordinarily, such plain speaking meant dismissal, or worse.
+Ordinarily, plain speaking meant dismissal, or worse.
 Whatever his reasons, Hitler kept Fromm in place, but slowly weakened his command.
 The head of the reserve army was forced to put a brave face on it as important structures were dissolved and key resources were shifted elsewhere.
-If he now welcomed the overtures of those who wanted Hitler forcibly removed, it is due more to professional frustration than to a genuine insight into the evil nature of the regime.
+If he now welcomed the overtures of those who wanted Hitler forcibly removed, it was due more to professional frustration than to a genuine insight into the evil nature of the regime.

 In my modest view, it is not the military and political environment, but Fromm’s personal life that best illuminates his fate.
 Of personal life there was very little.
 A shy, insecure man with a habit of sarcasm, Fromm had few friends.
 Blessed with a strong and happy marriage, he seems to have found much joy and consolation in family life.
 But only there.
 One looks in vain for cultural pursuits or social interests which did not serve the representational purposes of the army.

 All the more painful, then, must have been the loss of his son, Lieutenant Harald Fromm, who was killed on the Eastern Front in November, 1943.
 Afterwards, as his daughter remembered, Fromm was only a shadow of his former self, so reduced in emotional capability that when he arrived home after his day’s work, he was little more than a ‘stony-faced stranger’ (ein steinerner Gast) at the dinner table.
 Naturally, Hitler’s displeasure played a part, as did the cut-throat competition in the Bendler Block.
-Upon him, though, was a new and compelling vista: the interleaving of Germany’s predicament, the army’s predicament, and a moral predicament that was his very own.
+Upon him, though, was a new and compelling vista: the interleaving of Germany’s predicament, the army’s predicament, and a moral predicament that was his own.
 It cannot have been otherwise.
 At this decisive moment, it is sad to relate, he did absolutely nothing.